stackdaniel/Project-Images/README.md

 # Project-Images

-A small portfolio of some projects that I've created.
+A small image portfolio of some projects that I've created.
 All projects were independently coded or built by me, except for the tensile tester, which I created with a team of six other students during college.

 Sublight Settings - 6DOF joystick configuration program